dvirberlo/AdvProgProj/wiki/README.md

   - Switch between light and dark themes with a toggle button.

 ### **Admin Features**

+- **Become an Admin**:
+  - If you'd like to become an admin in the MongoDB database, follow these steps:
+    1. Open **MongoDB Compass** and connect to your database.
+    2. Navigate to the **"Users"** section and find your username in the list.
+    3. Click on your username and, in the roles section, change your role to **"admin"**.
+    4. Save the changes.
+    5. After updating your role, **log out of the application**.
+    6. Log back in, and you will now have admin access to manage movies and categories.

 - **Manage Movies**:
   - Add, edit, or delete movies.
 - **Manage Categories**: